MimiMag/museum-app/Project-01/step-03/README.md

-# Stage 02: DOM - creating a form
+# Step 02: DOM - creating a form

 ## Learning Goals
 * [ ] The student can use the javascript console of their devTools to inspect the DOM and try their JS